 Healthy Banana Waffles with no added sugar, a simple, but delicious breakfast or brunch recipe for the whole family.
 The edges are crispy and perfectly golden, while the inside is fluffy and cooked to perfection.
-Buttery, but light, these banana waffles are a quick and easy treat for those lazy days when we feel like spoiling ourselves.
+Buttery, but light, these banana waffles are a quick and easy treat.

 Nothing else, well, apart from a waffle maker, which is essential.
 But, other than that, there is no need for much to enjoy some proper waffles to rival the ones in fancy restaurants - which, of course, will be quite expensive.
 The money you would spend in such a place can feed the whole family, so why not make them at home?